JWicquart/gcrmn_ctry/README.md

 # **Status of coral reef monitoring: An assessment of methods and data at the national level**

-This repository contains code used for the production of the report:
+**This repository contains code used for the production of the report**:

 [Prasil Delaval, N., Wicquart, J., Staub, F., Planes, S. (eds.).
 Status of coral reef monitoring: an assessment of methods and data at the national level.
 Global Coral Reef Monitoring Network (GCRMN)/International Coral Reefs Initiative (ICRI), 2021.](https://www.icriforum.org/wp-content/uploads/2022/03/GCRMN_Status_of_Coral_Reef_Monitoring_-_An_Assessment_of_Methods_and_Data_at_the_National_Level_-_WEB.pdf)